 We booked our 2-night stay at the beautifully kept BnB Lysvoldbrygga, right in the heart of Henninsvær.

-This BnB also had something of interest; a verandah with a northerly aspect and an uninterrupted view of the nearby mountains meaning that with the right weather conditions, we could shoot the Northern Lights from here.
+This BnB was excellent value, with a wonderfully warm local host and as a bonus… had a verandah with a northerly aspect and an uninterrupted view of the nearby mountains.
+This meant, that with the right weather conditions, we could shoot the Northern Lights from there.

-With the setting of the sun, the Norsk Gods proved again to be in fine spirits by allowing the Northern Lights to dance and play across skies for us.
-It was mesmerising.
-As we mentioned earlier, if you want further details on Northern Lights in Lofoten, then you can take a look at our separate article: Unveiling the Northern Lights in Lofoten.
+With the setting of the sun, the Norsk Gods proved again to be in fine spirits by allowing the Northern Lights to dance and play across the skies for us.

 This large, well-serviced town forms the administrative centre for the region with shops catering to any needs.